List of Fudge series characters: Mr. Green

 The mustached school principal of Peter and Fudge's school in Princeton in Superfudge.
 On the first day of school, he and Peter go to Fudge's kindergarten class because of Fudge's problems with his teacher, Mrs. Hildebrandt.
 During an assembly with author Brian Tumkin illustrating a picture of a person Fudge knows, Fudge chooses Mr. Green, who appreciates the drawing and hangs it in his office.

 Mrs. Hildebrandt

-Fudge's first kindergarten teacher in Superfudge, who he calls "Rat Face" with which Peter apparently doesn't disagree.
-According to Fudge, she is mean, wouldn't let him play with the round blocks (she never lets her students play with the round blocks on the first day of school because it's one of her rules), and wouldn't call him Fudge, so he had to kick her and climb on top of the cabinets.
-After he moves to the other kindergarten, Mrs. Hildebrandt frequently calls him Farley at every opportunity.
-When he leaves her kindergarten, she says to him "Goodbye, Farley Drexel", and when she meets Uncle Feather she says "What a beautiful bird Farley has".
-When Fudge tells her that Uncle Feather speaks French, Mrs. Hildebrandt who also speaks French says to him, "Parlez-vous Francais?"
-Uncle Feather replies, "Bonjour, stupid!"
+Fudge's first kindergarten teacher in Superfudge.
+She has a strict personality and refuses to call Fudge by his nickname, referring to him as Farley, infuriating him into kicking her in the shin and perching atop the classroom cabinets.
+Thus, Fudge is moved to Ms. Ziff's kindergarten.
+Fudge refers to her as "Rat Face", much to Peter's embarrassment.
+She continues to call Fudge Farley even after he moves to the other kindergarten.
+Mrs. Hildebrandt frequently calls him Farley at every opportunity.
 Fudge does not kick her in the TV series.

 Ms. Ziff

 Fudge's second kindergarten teacher in Superfudge.
-She is very nice and is reading "An Anteater Named Arthur" when Fudge arrives and he is impressed, since he is a fan of the book.
+She is very nice and is reading Arthur the Anteater when Fudge arrives and he is impressed, since he is a fan of the book.